Cumulus Linux supports a few forms of network virtualization.

 VXLAN is supported only on switches in the Cumulus Linux HCL using the Broadcom Tomahawk, Trident II, Trident II+ and Trident3 chipsets, as well as the Mellanox Spectrum chipset.

-VXLAN encapsulation over layer 3 subinterfaces (for example, swp3.111) or SVIs is not supported as traffic transiting through the switch may get dropped; even if the subinterface is used only for underlay traffic and does not perform VXLAN encapsulation, traffic may still get dropped.
+VXLAN encapsulation over layer 3 subinterfaces (for example, swp3.111) or SVIs is not supported as traffic transiting through the switch may get dropped; even if the subinterface is used only for underlay traffic and does not perform VXLAN encapsulation, traffic might still get dropped.
 Only configure VXLAN uplinks as layer 3 interfaces without any subinterfaces (for example, swp3).

 The VXLAN tunnel endpoints cannot share a common subnet; there must be at least one layer 3 hop between the VXLAN source and destination.